 But, even this pain shifted and from it’s numbing my body and my thoughts, it changed into despair and worse.

-Every morning, as I stare out the window and I see the trees in the sunshine or rain, birds leaving or coming back to nest, tears are streaming and I feel as if a heavy weight bears down on me.
+Every morning, as I stare out the window and I see the trees in the sunshine or rain, order soma from reliable source birds leaving or coming back to nest, tears are streaming and I feel as if a heavy weight bears down on me.
 It requires a huge effort to shift my thoughts into some kind of gear to start the day, another empty day without Tom.
 Another attempt to carry on with life in a “normal” fashion, in this callous world, which demands from us to survive.

 I never admitted to myself until now that Tom represented all the support I hoped for in my twilight years.
 He has gone and with him, my hopes.
 My life will never have the peace and security that any mother thrives for.
 Work and other things which normally filled my life before have now lost their meaning, and all I see ahead is a continuous struggle to keep above the surface.